niha1227/niha1227/README.md

-## Hi there, I'm NIharika dernagula
+## Hi there, I'm NIHARIKA DERANGULA

 Welcome to my GitHub profile!
 I'm an **engineering student** passionate about **Data Science, Web Development, and AI**.
 I love working on **projects** that solve real-world problems and continuously learning new technologies. 🚀